Appearance

 sh

-corral data workflow detail my-worker MY_WORKFLOW abc123def456Shell Completions
+corral data workflow detail my-worker MY_WORKFLOW abc123def456License

 corral completions <shell>